 The other thing about smoothies is..... most of the time I don't follow an actual recipe.
 Do you?
 I usually craft mine based on the ingredients I have and/or the nutrients I want to consume.
 But after testing a tropical carrot cake recipe recently, I've had carrot cake on my mind.
 So I figured why not turn it into a healthy smoothie!

-Customize this Tropical Carrot Cake Smoothie and make it your own
+Customize this Tropical Carrot Cake Smoothie

 - To maintain the beautiful orange color you'll want to avoid adding any greens or dark fruits like berries.
 But if you don't mind weird colors (like the breakfast smoothie I posted on instagram today), then go wild!